top of page

 As long as ever you can.

-These verses remind each of us to have a proper mindset and keep the end game in mind.
-What is the proper mindset: our voices are to be used, our voices are to serve one another, and we are to be good stewards of our voices.
+These verses remind us to have a proper mindset and keep the end game in mind.
+What is the appropriate attitude: our voices are to be used, our voices are to serve one another, and we are to be good stewards of our voices.
 What is the end game: our voices will glorify God.
 Jesus demonstrated over and over again how to keep the proper mindset and the end game in mind.

 Simple techniques I have used over the years to help me keep the proper mindset and end game in mind have been: